Diptonil/devops-engineering/Linux/os-theory.md

 - Instead of dealing with all the mess of making a thread asynchronous or having multiple threads in the first place, here we have everything as a well-defined, singular process.
 - Each huge process, to speed it up, executes as multiple processes. they communicate via *inter-process communication*.
 - The best thing about such a process is that a process can be made into a multi-process architecture and, to speed up to the extreme limits, can even be scaled across different systems.

+## Inter-Process Communication

+- In modern computing, we often have more than one processes work together to accomplish a single task (or we have multiple tasks being serviced by a single process).
+Hence arises the need for multiple processes to communicate with each other (if they are working together for a common objective).
+This is Inter-Process Communication (IPC).
+- As inferred by definition, it works for coordinating processes.
+- We need IPCs for:
+    - Faster computing.
+    - Modularity.
+    - Information Sharing.
+- There are two modes of IPC:
+    - **Shared Memory**:
+        - The idea is that there would exist a certain area in memory for sharing between interested processes.
+        - Generally, the OS doesn't allow sharing of memory between processes.
+This is to avoid race conditions.
+So, that restriction needs to be removed for it to work.
+        - The process that initiates the communication allots the shared memory space.
+Other processes who want to join in attach their address spaces for sharing.
+        - Since there is always a possibility that both processes might make writes to the shared location at the same time, hence the shared memory is not safe.
+We employ techniques of synchronization just to avoid this.
+We do that in ways of *semaphores* and *mutex*.
+    - **Message Passing**:
+        - The idea of shared memory may not always be possible (safety aside).
+In distributed systems, there may not be any place for that.
+        - Here, processes communicate with each other by means of message passing.
+        - If two processes are communicating (say A and B), the common channel is the kernel.
+For example, A writes to the disk a bit of info.
+It has to tell it to the kernel so that B can make a succesful read of that from the disk (by retrieving that info from kernel itself).
+        - There are several techniques of message passing.
+We have **direct communication** in which messages are directly sent at once rather than any intermediate queues or buffers. **Indirect communcation** uses a mailbox facility for storing the stream of messages.
+We can also add an aditional mode of **synchronization** in which ther messages that would pass through and won't are evaluated for decisions and are synced.
+We can also use **buffered communication** with an intermediary buffer.

+## Mutex

+## Interrupts

+## Context Switches